 Remi Geniet, piano

-23-year-old French pianist Rémi Geniet’s playing has been hailed as “light and luminous, yet simply staggering in its pianistic musical maturity” (Diapason Magazine).
-He won First Prize in the 2015 Young Concert Artists International Auditions, Second Prize in the 2013 Queen Elisabeth International Piano Competition in Belgium, First Prize at the 2011 Prix du Piano Interlaken Classics in Bern, Switzerland, and the Interpretation Prize at the 2010 International Horowitz Competition in Kiev, Ukraine.
+French pianist Rémi Geniet won First Prize in the 2015 Young Concert Artists International Auditions, Second Prize in the 2013 Queen Elisabeth International Piano Competition in Belgium, First Prize at the 2011 Prix du Piano Interlaken Classics in Bern, Switzerland, and the Interpretation Prize at the 2010 International Horowitz Competition in Kiev, Ukraine.

-He has also been heard in recitals in Japan, Vienna, Geneva, Ghent, Brussels, Germany, Poland, and in French festivals and venues including the Auditorium du Louvre, Piano aux Jacobins, Piano à Lyon, la Grange de Meslay, the Festival International de Colmar, La Roque d’Anthéron International Piano Festival, Festival de Radio France, Les Pianos Folies du Touquet, Pianoscope, Piano en Valois, Lisztomanias, Moments Musicaux de La Baule; and he recently opened the “L’âme du Piano” series at the Salle Gaveau to critical acclaim.
-Mr. Geniet has also performed at festivals abroad including Euriade Festival in the Netherlands, St. Petersburg Arts Square International Winter Festival, the Interlaken Classics Festival in Switzerland, the Verbier Festival in Switzerland, and the Montreal Bach Festival.
+Mr. Geniet has been heard in recital in Vienna, Geneva, Ghent, Brussels, Germany, and Poland, and in numerous French festivals and venues including the Auditorium du Louvre, Piano à Lyon, and the Festival de Radio France.
+In addition, he recently opened the “L’âme du Piano” series at the Salle Gaveau to critical acclaim.
+Mr. Geniet has performed at festivals including the Euriade Festival in the Netherlands, the St. Petersburg Arts Square International Winter Festival, the Interlaken Classics Festival in Switzerland, the Verbier Festival in Switzerland, and the Montreal Bach Festival.